How to Secure a Self-Employed Loan for Your Business

 - Sales and marketing expenses such as new hires, paid advertising, or branding updates.

 - Equipment upgrades and maintenance.

-- Bill payments on other debts such as taxes, mortgage payments, and insurance.
+- Monthly payments on other debts such as credit card bills, taxes, mortgage payments, and insurance.

 - Expansion to new locations or renovating existing locations.

 - Technology investments such as automation software, communication tools, or a mobile app.